-Odetics, Inc. is engaged in the development of communication and technology companies that may be spun-off to its shareholders.
-Odetics' companies develop software and hardware-based solutions for the intelligent transportation systems, telecommunications, video security, and television broadcast markets.
-Odetics' headquarters are located in Anaheim, California with additional operations in Europe and Asia.
+Odetics, Inc. is engaged in the development of communication and technology companies that may be spun-off to its stockholders.
+Our companies develop software and hardware-based solutions for the intelligent transportation systems, telecommunications, video security and television broadcast markets.